salinecrew/salinecrew.github.io/_posts/2015-09-05-meet-the-2015-fall-rower-families.md

 enjoys skate boarding, is a whiz at a wide variety of Rubik’s cubes, and loves cars.

-Rachel’s bio: 2nd rower, 10th grade, 1st degree black belt in Taekwondo, enjoys skate boarding, art (drawing, painting, sculpting), & she’s the one with the blue stripe in her hair.
+Rachel’s bio: 2nd year rower, 10th grade, 1st degree black belt in Taekwondo, enjoys skate boarding, art (drawing, painting, sculpting), & she’s the one with the blue stripe in her hair.

 Peter and Rachel both went to Germany this summer (German Exchange Program)